FaustoLira/Dashboards-with-Power-BI/web_scraping_linkedin_jobs/README.md

+# Analysis of Data Analyst job offers in Brazil on Linkedin Website

 The purpose of this project is to collect data on job opportunities in Brazil in the area of data analysis and to present important information such as: